Wasserstoff-Innovation/TribesByAstrix/UserJourney.md

 1. **User** tries to call `mintCollectible(collectibleType)` but is not whitelisted.
    - **Expectation**:
      - `verifyPreconditionsForPurchase(...)` will return false.
-     - Transaction reverts with “Preconditions not met”.
+     - Transaction reverts with "Preconditions not met".
    - **Outcome**:
      - No collectible is minted.